Review the following DEI affiliates, support materials, organizations, and partners.

 Students having equitable access to technology is essential in having a quality education, the skills and training for the modern workforce, and engagement in society and civics.

-As defined by OSPI's EdTech Department, for the purposes of the DEI Grant, is every student having access to an assigned device that is exclusively theirs.
+1:1 Device is defined as every student having access to an assigned device that is exclusively theirs.
 This device may or may not go home with the student, but the student has access to this device when needed.

 - The Digital Equity Act of 2021 shows the dedication to closing the digital divide at the national level.
 Now more than ever, digital equity has the spotlight at the federal level and is funding $2.75 billion dollars to promote digital equity and inclusion.